 In the event you missed it, there’s a lot of buzz around Buffalo’s latest development.

-Our fully-integrated marketing firm representing golf, sport and lifestyle brands globally has spun off from its parent entity, golf course management company Billy Casper Golf (BCG).
+Our fully-integrated marketing firm representing golf, sport and lifestyle brands globally has spun off from its parent entity, golf course management company Indigo Golf Partners.

 The move comes after a recapitalization of Buffalo that includes a round of outside investment to accelerate expansion plans.

 John Watson joins the new Buffalo Groupe, LLC as Executive Chairman.
 He was most recently President of Hallmark Retail, helping spearhead a significant transformation of the specialty retail group.
 Previously, John was President and CEO of Edwin Watts Golf Company from 2008 to 2014 and also directed worldwide brands HSN / IAC (President and Chief Operating Officer), Sunglass Hut (CEO) and Reebok (Global Chief Marketing Officer).

 A longtime admirer of Buffalo, John will guide all aspects of strategy, fundraising, organizational development, governance and shareholder value.
 Indigo Golf Partners remains Buffalo’s largest shareholder.

 Adding to our “super-charged” chapter is Kyle Ragsdale who previously split his responsibilities between the Indigo and Buffalo businesses.
 In his new role as CEO, he will now devote 100% of his time to Buffalo.
 The former top revenue and marketing officer with Vox Media, Kyle is responsible for development and execution of Buffalo’s vision and strategy.
 This encompasses accountability for all day-to-day business operations, including recruitment and management of talent, fundraising, acquisitions, client services and financial results.